Table of Contents

 Motor Nerves of the Cervical Plexus

-- The cervical plexus also gives off smaller branches which are attached to the accessory nerve (CN XI) and supply the trapezius muscle and the sternocleidomastoid muscle.
+- The cervical plexus also gives off smaller branches, which are attached to the accessory nerve (CN XI) and supply the trapezius and sternocleidomastoid.

 - Segmental branches also innervate the anterior and middle scalene muscles.

-The phrenic nerve emerges from the C3, C4, and C5 cervical nerve pairs.
-It extends along the anterior scalene muscle between the subclavian artery and vein into the mediastinum, where it runs between the pleura and the pericardium.
+The phrenic nerve emerges from the C3–C5 cervical nerve pairs.
+It extends along the anterior scalene muscle between the subclavian artery and vein into the mediastinum, where it runs between the pleura and pericardium.
 It is the only nerve that provides motor innervation to the diaphragm and is therefore essential for breathing.

 A unilateral phrenic nerve palsy can lead to an elevated hemidiaphragm on the affected side.
-The phrenic nerve also provides sensory innervation to the diaphragm, the pleura, the pericardium, and the peritoneum.
+The phrenic nerve also provides sensory innervation to the diaphragm, pleura, pericardium, and peritoneum.

-The spinal nerves of segments C5 – Th1 and, in parts, also of segments C4 and Th2 are involved in the formation of the brachial plexus.
-They pass through a gap between the scalenus anterior and the scalenus medius muscle (= scalenus gap) in a distal direction.
-They form the supraclavicular part of the plexus by joining together above the clavicle as three primary strands that run alongside the subclavian artery in caudolateral direction:
+The spinal nerves of segments C5–T1 and, in parts, also of segments C4 and T2 are involved in the formation of the brachial plexus.
+They pass through a gap between the anterior and middle scalene muscles (scalenus gap) in a distal direction.
+They form the supraclavicular part of the plexus by joining together above the clavicle as 3 primary strands that run alongside the subclavian artery in a caudolateral direction: